-The Ozeri Pro Digital Kitchen Scale will do the job and won’t let you down.
+The Ozeri Pro Digital Kitchen Scale won’t let you down.
 It’s a simple scale that does its job very well.
 It’s extremely precise and consistent for its size, and is by no means difficult to work with.

 Plastic or Wooden Soap Molds